Finnish waste legislation covers all wastes except certain special types of waste such as radioactive wastes, which are covered by separate laws.

 - Finlex, in Finnish: Environmental Protection Decree (713/2014)

 Taxes and fees payable in relation to wastes are generally included in legislation on taxation, although some fees are included in waste legislation.
 Other statutes covering specific economic activities also include certain controls related to wastes.

 The regulations below are unofficial translations, which are available in PDF format in FINLEX, the Data Bank of Finnish Legislation.
-Please note that regulations without a link are available only in Finnish and Swedish.
+Please note that some regulations are available only in Finnish and Swedish.

 General waste legislation

-- Council Regulation establishing criteria determining when certain types of scrap metal cease to be waste under Directive 2008/98/EC of the European Parliament and of the Council (NO 333/2011, EUR-lex)
+- EUR-Lex: Council Regulation establishing criteria determining when certain types of scrap metal cease to be waste under Directive 2008/98/EC of the European Parliament and of the Council (NO 333/2011)

 Waste treatment and recovery

-- Government Decree concerning the recovery of certain wastes in earth construction (591/2006, Finlex)
+- Finlex: Government Decree on the recovery of certain waste in earth construction (843/2017)

 Legislation on specific waste types, products and activities

 - Finlex, in Finnish: Government Decree on batteries and accumulators (520/2014)